-Suppose that X is a topological space and $Y \subset X$ is a subspace.
-A retraction from X to Y is a continuous map $f: X \to Y$ such that f is the identity map when restricted to Y. Here is a classic theorem from topology.
+Suppose that Δ and Y are two metric spaces, with $Y \subset \Delta$.
+A retraction from Δ to Y is a continuous map $f : \Delta \to Y$ such that f is the identity map on Y. In the next result, Δ will be a triangle and Y will be the boundary of Δ - i.e. just the edges of the triangle.